Skip to main content

 Here’s the thing I want to flag up front.
 The first three versions of this engine I wrote were way too big.
 Class hierarchies, scene managers, a “mixer service” with opinions about your DI container.
 I kept thinking surely it has to be more than this, and it kept not being.

-The whole thing is one ~150-line class with a six-function adapter underneath it.
-That’s it.
+The whole thing is one class under a hundred lines (types included), with a six-function adapter underneath it.
 What varies between projects is the bus underneath the engine and the lifecycle binding above it.
 Both end up smaller than you would guess.

 Why Howler